Hey, welcome back, Rush Limbaugh Super Committee of One.

 I mean, I don't have that too often.

-I felt this thrill, this tingle going up my leg.
+I felt this thrill, this tingle, going up my leg.

 I don't have that too often.

-So you remember Matthews saying that, we all do.
+So, you remember Matthews saying that?

-So we play that to put what he said Saturday morning in perspective.
+So, we play that to put what he said Saturday morning in perspective.

 He was on a show called Weekends with Alex Witt.

-She is an infobabe that used to do the news during the day on MSNBC, and she's got, I think, moved aside for what would Tamra Tamarin Hall.
+She is an infobabe that used to do the news during the day on MSNBC, and she's got, I think, moved aside for what with Tamara Tamron Hall, Tamron Hall, and some of the Ken dolls that they have over there.

-And in this series of sound bites, Matthews is begging Obama to lead.
+And in this series of soundbites, Matthews is begging Obama to lead.

 He's begging him to get back in the game that he's losing everybody.